 Milligan College, TN 37682

-Students who have not completed the financial aid process will be dropped from courses on the last day of the drop/add period, August 29.
+Students who have not completed the financial aid process and submitted immunization records and required transcripts by 5 p.m.
+Monday, August 27, will have their registration cancelled and not allowed to attend classes.
 Check with your Student Financial Services counselor today to see what you need to do!

 - Click here to view the Academic Calendar for the year, as well as other course schedule information »